LuzElenaGit/Capstone/README.md

 ### 4. Model Evaluation:
-Assessing performance through Confusion Matrix, Precision, Recall, F1-Score
+Assessing performance through Confusion Matrix, Precision, Recall, F1-Score, we can tell that the model is performing very well, with an overall accuracy of 97%, which means that 97% of emails were correctly classified as either class 0 or 1.
+Also, it performs equally well for both classes, which is especially important in spam detection, where false positives (good emails marked as spam) can be disruptive.

-The focus of the project will be on evaluating the model’s ability to correctly classify emails into “spam” or “not spam”.
-These results will be measured using the performance metrics previously mentioned.
+Nearly identical precision and recall demonstrates that there is no significant bias toward either class.

 ## Why this question is important